 A lot of people make the mistake of thinking that they'll simply go from paying rent to simply paying a mortgage and that will be it.
 However, there are several other associated expenses outside of your mortgage that come with buying and owning a home.

-For instance, you'll need to include things like closing costs, the cost of moving to your new home, homeowners insurance, home maintenance e.g. landscaping, grass cutting or grass cutting equipment, snow removal, association fees (if applicable), renovation work, decorating etc.
+For instance, you'll need to include things like closing costs, the cost of moving to your new home, homeowners insurance, home maintenance e.g. landscaping, grass cutting or grass cutting equipment, snow removal, association fees, renovation work, decorating, etc.

-Its also very important to consider things like the age of the roof, as well as the age of the appliances and systems (i.e plumbing and electrical) because if and when these need repair or replacement, they are major expenses.
-Based on this, it's a good idea to bulk up your emergency fund in the event of any unplanned home repairs that come up.
+Its also very important to consider things like the age of the roof, as well as the age of the appliances and systems (i.e plumbing and electrical).
+This is because if and when these need repair or replacement, they are major expenses.
+Based on this, it's a good idea to bulk up your sinking fund in the event of any unplanned home repairs that come up.

-As a renter, on the other hand, it is very unlikely that you will be responsible for these expenses (you still need to have the right type of renters insurance though).
+As a renter, on the other hand, it is very unlikely that you will be responsible for these expenses.
+You'll still want to make sure you have the right type of renters insurance though.
 So before you make the decision that renting is a waste of money you want to compare your expenses as a renter vs. your potential expenses as a homeowner to see what makes the most sense.

 2. You need to determine how long you intend to stay in the home

-Homeownership can be very expensive and if you do not intend to stay in your home for a long enough period of time to be able to build equity (all of which are dependent on the neighborhood, economy and other factors) then buying a home becomes a sunk cost.
+Homeownership can be very expensive and if you do not intend to stay in your home for a long enough period of time to be able to build equity.
+Building equity, however, is dependent on the neighborhood, economy and other factors.
+If you sell too quickly before you build equity, buying a home can become a sunk cost.

 3. You will need to review your loan qualification carefully

-4. Owning your primary residence is not an investment per say
+4. Owning your primary residence is not exactly an investment

-Another reason people look at purchasing a primary residence is because they feel that they are making a good investment.
-However, it's important to keep in mind that just because your home may increase in value does not necessarily mean that it's an investment in the true sense of the word because your primary residence is also your shelter.
+Another reason people look at purchasing a primary residence is that they feel that they are making a good investment.
+However, keep in mind that just because your home may increase in value does not necessarily mean that it's an investment in the true sense of the word.
+This is because your primary residence is also your shelter.

-The goal with an investment is that you earn money when you sell it and you do this by purchasing investments at the lowest possible cost and having the least amount of expenses associated to them, with the hope that they will appreciate to earn you a profit in the future.
+The goal with an investment is that you earn money when you sell it.
+You do this by purchasing investments at the lowest possible cost and having the least amount of expenses associated with them, with the hope that they will appreciate to earn you a profit in the future.

-When it comes to using your primary residence as an investment, you have to weigh all the associate expenses against the sales price and also keep in mind that when you sell your primary residence you still need somewhere to live which will also cost you money and that cost will also need to be factored into whether or not your primary residence as an investment is a worthwhile investment.
+When it comes to using your primary residence as an investment, you have to weigh all the associated expenses against the sales price.
+You'll also need to keep in mind that when you sell your primary residence you still need somewhere to live which will also cost you money.
+This cost will also need to be factored into whether or not your primary residence as an investment is a worthwhile investment.

-So for example, if you are expecting your home to appreciate by $100,000 in 10 years, then in order to deem it as a truly profitable investment, that $100,000 of appreciation will have to be more than your expenses over those 10 years including your mortgage payments, maintenance costs, repair costs and taxes over that time as well as the cost to acquire your next place of shelter.
+So for example, let's say you are expecting your home to appreciate by $100,000 in 10 years.
+In order to deem it as a truly profitable investment, that $100,000 of appreciation will have to be more than your expenses over those 10 years.
+This is including your mortgage payments, maintenance costs, repair costs and taxes over that time as well as the cost to acquire your next place of shelter.

-On the other hand, rental property can be looked at as an investment because the majority of the costs will not come out of your pockets but instead will be covered by rent payments you receive (again you'll need to make sure the numbers work in your favor).
+On the other hand, rental property can be looked at as an investment because the majority of the costs will not come out of your pockets.
+Instead, they are covered by rent payments you receive.
+Again you'll need to make sure the numbers work in your favor.

 So as you consider purchasing a home, it's very important to take the factors above into consideration especially as it relates to your personal finances.